arczi84/wipeout-sdl1/README.md

 # With make for SDL1 backend
 make sdl

-# With make for SDL1 with GLX backend (for legacy NVIDIA and perhaps others)
+# With make for SDL1 with GL backend (for legacy OpenGL 1.2)
 RENDERER=LEGACY_GL make sdl

 # With cmake